Home » Destinations » North America » United States » Best Places to Live in Vermont (2025 Guide for Locals, Retirees & Relocators)

 03. Is Vermont affordable for families?

-While housing prices in some towns like Burlington and Stowe can be expensive, places like Bennington and Barre offer more affordable living options for families.
+The housing costs in Burlington and Stowe remain high but Bennington and Barre offer more affordable options for families.

 04. What’s the most walkable town in Vermont?